LLC Florida Form Your LLC

 Changing Your Registered Agent

-Under §605.0114, the change takes effect upon filing.
-The new agent must consent to the appointment.
-Common reasons to change:
+The new agent must accept the designation.
+Common reasons to switch:

 See our change registered agent guide for the step-by-step process.